Sam Noakes: Career

 After an amateur career boxing out of Westree ABC which included winning the England Boxing National Amateur Championships light-welterweight title, Noakes turned professional in July 2019 signing a four-year contract with Frank Warren's Queensbury Promotions.

-His first pro fight was on 27 September 2019 at the Royal Albert Hall in London when he won via stoppage after opponent Chris Adaway quit on his stool before the final round.
+His first pro-fight was on 27 September 2019 at the Royal Albert Hall in London when he won via stoppage after his opponent, Chris Adaway, quit on his stool before the final round.

+In just his eighth outing, Noakes won his first title in the paid ranks by stopping Shaun Cooper in the ninth round at the Copper Box Arena in London to claim the vacant WBC International Silver lightweight championship on 4 December 2021.

+He successfully defended the title with a fourth round stoppage of Vincenzo Finiello at Wembley Arena in London on 19 March 2022.

 Noakes claimed the vacant Commonwealth lightweight title on 26 November 2022, defeating Calvin McCord by technical knockout in round four at The O2 Arena in London.

+A second round stoppage of Karthik Sathish Kumar saw Noakes retain his Commonwealth and WBC International Silver belts at the Copper Box Arena in London on 15 April 2023.

+Next, with his WBC International Silver title on the line, he secured a 12th successive win inside the distance thanks to a fourth round technical knockout victory over Carlos Perez at York Hall in London on 1 December 2023.

-On 10 February 2024, he won the vacant British lightweight title by stopping Lewis Sylvester in the fourth round at the Copper Box Arena in London.
+On 10 February 2024, Noakes won the vacant British and WBO International lightweight titles by stopping Lewis Sylvester in the fourth round at the Copper Box Arena in London.